 As a leading special advocate, I represented the only successful appellant in the Operation Pathway Manchester bomb plot case before the Special Immigration Appeals Commission.
 I also, as junior special advocate, appeared in a successful challenge to the Government’s proposed Deportation With Assurances of an Ethiopian national.

-I have extensive public inquiry experience.
-I represented “whistleblowing” soldiers in the Al Sweady Inquiry and am currently co-counsel to the Independent Jersey Care Inquiry, which is investigating physical and sexual abuse of children in the care of the States of Jersey.
-I am also leading counsel for the Department for Education in the Independent Inquiry into Child Sexual Abuse.
+I have extensive inquiry experience.
+As well as being junior counsel to the Bloody Sunday Inquiry for ten years, I represented “whistleblowing” soldiers in the Al Sweady Inquiry and was co-counsel to the Independent Jersey Care Inquiry, which investigated physical and sexual abuse of children in the care of the States of Jersey.
+In 2016 I acted as counsel to the Bulk Powers Review conducted by David Anderson QC, the Independent Reviewer of Terrorism Legislation.
+I am currently leading counsel for the Department for Education in the Independent Inquiry into Child Sexual Abuse, and leading counsel for the Home Office in the Grenfell Tower Inquiry.

 Listed in the Legal 500 from 2010 as a leading immigration junior and from 2011 as a leading civil liberties and human rights junior.